arwafalharthi/face-detection/README.md

 for this project i used windows

-first of all you need to install Python, after Python installed , open cmd and start install openCV
+first of all we need to install Python, after Python installed , open cmd and start install openCV
 ```
 pip install opencv-python
 pip install opencv-contrib-python